Motion Overview

 What features does Motion have?

-• Executing external program when detecting movement
+• Execute external program when detecting movement

 • Execute external program at the beginning of an event of several motion detections.